busathlab/mdlab/docs/namd_lab2.md

 You may close CHARMM-GUI now.

-### 2. Running pre-made equilibration input files in NAMD
+### 2. Running generated equilibration input files in NAMD

+CHARMM-GUI provides output in multiple MD suite formats to automatically begin equilibrating the systems, and for this lab we will use the generated NAMD input files.
+The simulation parameters and restraints vary slightly between MD packages, but the simulations follow essentially the same pattern.

+The equilibration protocol involves progressive relaxation of restraints.
 Each step lasts 50 - 100 ps.
+The relaxation is performed as follows (per the CHARMM-GUI site):

 |        | Step 1 | Step 2 | Step 3 | Step 4 | Step 5 | Step 6 |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ |